 While there are many factors that come into play during an actual transaction, and notwithstanding the fact that a valuation is a notional amount determined without exposing the subject company in an open market transaction, it should be noted that acquisitions in recent years have cemented some AI companies as true unicorns in the tech sector, with their valuations jumping up significantly in a short period of time.
 A prime example is Mobileye – its IPO market capitalization was approximately $5.3B in August 2014; when it got acquired by Intel in 2017, the purchase price was $15.3B.

 However, not all companies are the same, and depending on what the AI company can bring to the table, the subject company can either be valued as a unicorn or simply through its net assets.

-Should you have any questions about this article, or are interested in determining how much your tech company is worth, we encourage you to contact William Tam, CPA, CA, CBV.
+Should you have any questions about this article, or are interested in determining how much your tech company is worth, we encourage you to contact Paul Woodhouse, CPA, CA, CBV.

 CPA, CA, CBV